 1. Open a Window

 First, open a window in the room you’re cleaning.
-This is going to help ventilate the space if you’re using a cleaning solution.
-It may also help to speed up the drying process while you’re scrubbing.
+This will help ventilate the space if you’re using a cleaning solution.
+It may also help to speed up the drying process.

 2. Tidy up and Move Furniture

 We know you’ll probably want to start mopping already.
-But this step is going to save you a lot of time and effort.
+But this step will save you a lot of time and effort.

-Move any objects that are in your way or are going to slow you down while mopping.
-For example, lift up rugs, move the trash can, and put chairs on the table.
-All of these items are awkward to maneuver around or could get wet.
+Move any objects that are in your way.
+For example, lift rugs, move the trash can, and put chairs on the table.

 Of course, you don’t have to move large pieces of furniture.
-A lot of mops are designed with a flexible or flat head for sliding underneath sofas and around fridges.
+Many mops are designed with a flexible or flat head for sliding underneath sofas and around fridges.

 3. Start With the Vacuum